fomightez/bear-classifier/README.md

 # bears

 (Don't sync!!!
 I tried the updated notebook with altered file upload the source of my fork had and it didn't work.
 This one does work May 2025 via MyBInder sessions.
 Worked great on a screen capted of a Teddy bear image I had saved.
 The only thing I see is that after it makes the prediction, some image it would return goes to Log Console.
-Not a big issue and comes from fastai, and so I'm not touching.)
+Not a big issue and comes from fastai, and so I'm not touching.
+See [my comment here](https://stackoverflow.com/questions/79636282/build-gui-inside-jupyter-notebook/79636335#comment140455844_79636335).)

 Direct to Voila: